-Seminole County Housing Authority (SCHA) is operates 30 public housing units and 373 Housing Choice Vouchers.
-The Shimberg Center's Assisted Housing Inventory reports there are currently 5,512 total assisted units in Seminole County.
-An estimated 2,225 assisted units have been lost in Seminole County since 1997.
-The Shimberg Center estimates there are 864 assisted housing units facing subsidy expiration within the next 10 years.
+Seminole County Housing Authority (SCHA) is the one Public Housing Agency in the county.
+SCHA operates 30 public housing units and 373 Housing Choice Vouchers.
+The Shimberg Center for Affordable Housing Assisted Housing Inventory for Seminole County and inclusive of all funders, reports that there are 5,512 total assisted units in Seminole County.
+Approximately 2,225 assisted units were lost since 1997.
+Shimberg Center data estimates there are 864 assisted housing units facing subsidy expiration from 2020-2030.

 The 2019 Rental Market Study outlines developments and unit preservation risk factors.
-Seminole County is recognized as one of the counties in the State of Florida most at risk due to property age.
-Seminole County has three developments (580 units) that have Florida Housing Finance risk, three developments (114 units) that are 30 years or older, 14 developments (3,021 units) that are between 15-29 years of age, and 18 developments (3,234 units) with at least one risk factor.
+Seminole County is recognized as one of the state's most at risk areas due to property age.
+Seminole County has three developments (580 units) that have Florida Housing Finance risk, three developments (114 units)

+that are 30 years or older, 14 developments (3,021 units) that are between 15-29 years of age, and 18 developments (3,234 units) with at least one risk factor.